Special Note#

 Note

-Please replace enp5s0 below with your actual network interface name (check via ip link).
+Please replace enp5s0 below with your actual interface name (check with ip link).

 config_enp5s0="dhcp"